awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

         minioServiceRegion=us-west-2
         ```

-### 3. Build Manifests and Install Kubeflow
+## 3.0 Build Manifests and Install Kubeflow
+Once you have the resources ready, you can continue on to deploying the Kubeflow manifests using the single line command below -

 ```sh
 while ! kustomize build distributions/aws/examples/rds-s3 | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done
 ```

-Once, everything is installed successfully, you can access the Kubeflow Central Dashboard [by logging in to your cluster](../../../../README.md#connect-to-your-kubeflow-cluster).
+After everything is installed successfully, you can access the Kubeflow Central Dashboard [by logging in to your cluster](../../../../README.md#connect-to-your-kubeflow-cluster).

 Congratulations!
 You can now start experimenting and running your end-to-end ML workflows with Kubeflow.

-## Verify the instalation
+## 4.0 Verify the installation

-### Verify RDS
+### 4.1 Verify RDS

 1. Connect to the RDS instance from a pod within the cluster